Brandon Sanderson Books in Order: Cosmere, Skyward & More

 If you absolutely must do a Cytonic and Evershore Tandem Read, read everything in Cytonic except the Epilogue, then read Evershore in its entirety, then go back and finish Cytonic’s epilogue.

-Brandon Sanderson Books in Order – Other
+Other Brandon Sanderson Books

 The rest of the Brandon Sanderson books in order aren’t connected to one of his two big universes.
 We’ll list them out by series to keep things organized as best as possible.